panjakubpl/homebridge-eq3hk/README.md

 ]
 ```

-- `"cacheDuration": 10` represents the time (in minutes) the plugin will store the last read value.
-In this example, the last value is cached for 10 minutes.
+- `"cacheDuration": 10` represents the time (in seconds) the plugin will store the last read value.
+In this example, the last value is cached for 10 seconds.
+This parameter is optional.
+If you skip it, the default is set to 300 seconds (5 minutes).

 ## Note